rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

-The $\lambda$ below is just the identityf function: it returns its argument.
+The $\Lambda$ procedure below is just the identityf function: it returns its argument.

 +++